SheenaVanPunk/ECommerce_TestNG_UI_Regression/README.md

 10. Explicit waits - incorporated in wrapper methods in Page class.
 11. BrowserFactory class for cross-browser testing - extended the framework to include Chrome and Mozilla, more browsers can be added anytime
 12. Visual comparison - TODO
-13. Catch more exceptions - TODO
+13. Exception catching logic implemented in methods
 14. Jenkins automated pipeline - TODO
 15. Connection with a MySql for DDT
 16. A recorder of failed tests - TBD, lowest priority
-17. Factory - parallel test execution
+17. Factory - parallel test execution TODO